Launch a Governed

 HR Knowledge Agents

 View the full practice →Stop Answering the Same Questions.
-Start With a Scoped Proof of Concept.
+Launch a Desk That Answers Them.

-We stand up a grounded HR Knowledge Agent on your Microsoft tenant, prove deflection on your highest-volume questions, and give you the baseline to scale it.
+We configure a grounded HR Knowledge Desk on your Microsoft tenant, prove deflection on your highest-volume questions, and hand it over with the dashboard, guides, and acceptance pack already in place.

 Book a Discovery Call Or Try the Live Demo